near/wallet-selector/packages/core/docs/guides/custom-wallets.md

 ### `getAccounts`

 This method returns the current list of accounts we have access to.
 When no accounts are returned, the wallet is considered to be in a signed out state.

+### `verifyOwner`

+Signs the message and verifies the owner.
+Message is not sent to blockchain.

 ### `signAndSendTransaction`